zcdong/Devguide/book/concept-flight-modes.md

         * **Multirotors:** The multirotor returns in a straight line on the current altitude (if higher than the home position + loiter altitude) or on the loiter altitude (if higher than the current altitude), then lands automatically.
     * **AUTO_MISSION**
         * **All system types:** All system types: The aircraft obeys the programmed mission sent by the ground control station (GCS).
 If no mission received, aircraft will LOITER at current position instead.
+  * OFFBOARD
+    In this mode the position, velocity or attitude reference / target / setpoint is provided by a companion computer connected via serial cable and MAVLink.
+The offboard setpoint can be provided by APIs like [MAVROS](https://github.com/mavlink/mavros) or [Dronekit](http://dronekit.io).

 ## Flight Mode Evaluation Diagram
 ![](images/diagrams/commander-flow-diagram.png)